JPEG: Lossless further compression

 Some standard but rarely used options already exist in JPEG to improve the efficiency of coding DCT coefficients: the arithmetic coding option, and the progressive coding option (which produces lower bitrates because values for each coefficient are coded independently, and each coefficient has a significantly different distribution).
 Modern methods have improved on these techniques by reordering coefficients to group coefficients of larger magnitude together; using adjacent coefficients and blocks to predict new coefficient values; dividing blocks or coefficients up among a small number of independently coded models based on their statistics and adjacent values; and most recently, by decoding blocks, predicting subsequent blocks in the spatial domain, and then encoding these to generate predictions for DCT coefficients.

 Typically, such methods can compress existing JPEG files between 15 and 25 percent, and for JPEGs compressed at low-quality settings, can produce improvements of up to 65%.

 A freely available tool called packJPG is based on the 2007 paper "Improved Redundancy Reduction for JPEG Files."
 As of version 2.5k of 2016, it reports a typical 20% reduction by transcoding.
 JPEG XL (ISO/IEC 18181) of 2018 reports a similar reduction in its transcoding.

 Derived formats for stereoscopic 3D

 JPEG Stereoscopic

 JPS is a stereoscopic JPEG image used for creating 3D effects from 2D images.
-It contains two static images, one for the left eye and one for the right eye; encoded as two side-by-side images in a single JPG file.
+It contains two static images, one for the left eye and one for the right eye; encoded as two side-by-side images in a single JPEG file.

 JPEG Stereoscopic (JPS, extension .jps) is a JPEG-based format for stereoscopic images.
 It has a range of configurations stored in the JPEG APP3 marker field, but usually contains one image of double width, representing two images of identical size in cross-eyed (i.e. left frame on the right half of the image and vice versa) side-by-side arrangement.
 This file format can be viewed as a JPEG without any special software, or can be processed for rendering in other modes.